mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 ## Synthesis of chapter / discussion / problem statement

-A shorter summary leading up to the detailed problem statement of the thesis.
+In the following section, I summarise the chapters findings and clarify the problem statement of this thesis.

-Including some of the following elements

 <!-- - **Guided participation:** There is a stream in the research which critiques not-only instruction-based approaches but also child-led discovery within magically designed  tools and communities.
 Rogoff's take on guided participation as between these poles informs this study.
 - **Tensions surrounding authenticity of tool use:** my desire to link with developer communities and the world of open sources introduces tensions.